apollographql/apollo-server/docs/source/best-practices/schema-design.md

 }
 ```

-By implementing the `Node` interface, we know that anytime we have an `id` field from either `Author` or `Post`, we can send it back to our server and retreive that exact piece of data back!
-But earlier we said our database has ids that are unique only to each table, so how is this possible?
+By implementing the `Node` interface as the foundation for `Post` and `Author`, we know that anytime a client has obtained an `id` (from either type), we can send it back to the server and retrieve that exact piece of data back!

 <h3 id="global-ids">Global Ids</h3>